 Kinesiology is the study of human movement and physical activity.
-The study of kinesiology employs an interdisciplinary focus that includes anatomy, physiology, psychology, nutrition, history, education, athletic training and more.
+The study of kinesiology employs an interdisciplinary focus that includes anatomy, physiology, psychology, nutrition, history, education, and athletic training.

 Exercise science concentration

-The exercise science major is designed to provide students with a solid academic foundation in the psychological and physiological principles of human physical performance.
-This is a flexible, science-based curriculum that helps prepare students for careers in the health and fitness industry, or for graduate studies in health fields including medicine, athletic training, exercise science, sport and exercise psychology, occupational therapy, biomechanics, cardiac rehabilitation, chiropractic medicine, and physical therapy.
+The exercise science major is designed to provide you with a solid academic foundation in the psychological and physiological principles of human physical performance.
+This is a flexible, science-based curriculum that helps prepare you for a career in the health and fitness industry, or for graduate studies in health fields including medicine, athletic training, exercise science, sport and exercise psychology, occupational therapy, biomechanics, cardiac rehabilitation, chiropractic medicine, and physical therapy.